dfrappart/dfrappart.github.io/_posts/2022-03-01-Back_to_basics_About_Network_Security_Groups.markdown

 - Read the Azure doc about the services you are using, to be sure that you do not miss any requirements
 - Last but not least, **read the Azure doc**

-## 3. Scenario of Network flows with NSG
+## 3. Scenarios of Network flows with NSG

 Ok, now that we put some ground rules and that everyone has read the docs, what about a few examples?